Wildflowers dreams (For Brigitte)

 Once I was lost.
 A kind young woman saved me.

 I lost my first love in the late Winter of 1978.
 I went into hiding for months and I learned love was painful and can falter.
 Leaving me with the education.
 All love wasn’t true.
-I went crazy for awhile than I started running.
+I went crazy for a while than I started running.
 I ran six to eight miles a day and I free climbed every hill or mountain near.
-I lived in a apartment in Sindelfingen, Germany.
+I lived in an apartment in Sindelfingen, Germany.

 It was early Spring and the warm days were arriving.
 I was sitting amidst the new Spring wildflowers.
 I was dead to all pleasure except writing and running.
 My true love was gone and I needed only my pen and paper.
 I have quit drinking and I was waiting for something or someone to give me hope again.

 The wildflowers were amazing, colorful and alive.
 I heard a voice and I turned and I saw Brigitte near.
 Sweet Brigitte, a sweet and kind friend for many years came to me looking pissed off and sad.
 She asked.
 Where have you been?
 I told her.
 I was okay.
 She asked me.
 I heard you went crazy.
 The Army wanted to kick you out.
 You were fighting and drinking?
 I stood up and hugged her.
 I told her.
 The Army Doctors gave me good medicine.
 I quit taking them after three days.
 Better to be mad than numb.
 I run now.
 Six to eight miles a day.
 I qualifies for the Army running team in Europe.
 I’m fine.

 Dear Brigitte cradle me like a baby and she told me.
 She was no good.
 You deserved better.
 Why didn’t you come to me?
 I searched for you.
 I would have took care of you, I told her.
 I wanted nothing.
 What can be done with leftovers?

 Brigitte kissed my face and lips.
 She held me tightly in a deadly silence.
 I watched the wildflowers dance in the wind.
 I embraced her and I told her.
 I have nothing left.
 What can you do with me?